git-for-windows/git-for-windows.github.io/Install-inside-MSYS2-proper.md

     It might happen that some packages are downgraded, this is expected.

- 5. And finally install the packages containing Git, its documentation and some environment modifications[2]:
+ 5. And finally install the packages containing Git, its documentation and some extra things:

         pacman -S mingw-w64-x86_64-{git,git-doc-html,git-doc-man} git-extra